-- When overtaking several vehicles in a row, the vehicles after the first vehicle may not be detected if they are traveling close together. - The radar sensors may not detect slower moving vehicles if they are passed quickly.
+- When overtaking several vehicles in a row, the vehicles after the first vehicle may not be detected if they are traveling close together. - The radar sensors may not detect slower moving vehicles if they are passed quickly. - 5-28 Starting and driving

-• If the driver activates the turn signal before a vehicle enters the detection zone, the side indicator light will flash but no chime will sound when the other vehicle is detected.
+If the driver activates the turn signal before a vehicle enters the detection zone, the side indicator light will flash but no chime will sound when the other vehicle is detected.